sorayahussain/sorayahussain/README.md

 I am a **Software Engineering & Computer Science** student at Sungkyunkwan University (SKKU) with a passion for bridging the gap between low-level system efficiency and high-level Machine Learning intelligence.

+Looking for internship opportunities this summer of 2026!
+(June 22nd until September 4th)

 ### 🛠️ Technical Focus
 * **AI/ML:** Specializing in multimodal systems and emotional context awareness (Project **Sentio**).
 * **Systems:** Deep interest in AI/ML, low-level optimization, memory management, and system programming.